Jump River (town), Wisconsin: History

 The largest grantee was Ezra Cornell, who received many quarter-sections in 1868 and 1869 to help finance the new Cornell University under the Morrill Land-Grant Colleges Act.

 The plat map ca. 1880 of the 6-mile square that would become Jump River showed no roads or settlers yet, while the same set of maps already showed significant settlement along the Wisconsin Central Railroad - especially around Medford: homesteads, rural schools, sawmills and wagon roads.
 Also out west of future Gilman, a few had settled along the Yellow River.
 In the unsettled future Jump River, the largest land-holders in 1880 were Cornell University, W. Ramsay, M.W.
 Simmonds, and the Wisconsin Central Railroad.
 To finance building the railway up through Medford, the government gave the Wisconsin Central the odd-numbered sections for eighteen miles on either side of the rails, and Jump River was just at the edge of that land grant.

 Barney and Gertrude Broeder were the first settlers in the town, arriving in 1892.
 Others soon followed.
 The Stanley, Merrill and Phillips Railway reached the town in 1904.
 Prior to that, logging operations generally stuck to white pine reasonably close to the river, since the only way to get logs out was floating them downstream.
 The last logs were driven down Jump River around 1903.
 With the arrival of the railroad, logging operations could shift to stands away from the river and eventually to hardwoods.
 The Northwestern company laid rail spurs and temporary logging spurs over much of the township.

 The 1911 plat map of the area that would become Jump River Township shows most of the land still owned by logging companies, but a few settlers' homes.
 A road of some sort follows the current route of modern Highway 73 and then continues straight north across the river.
 Next to that road south of the river is the Allamang School.
 A dozen homes are sprinkled east of Jump River around Barney Broeder's.
 A few other homes are on the west end where modern County H crosses the river, but the rest is lumber company land, with the Northwestern Lumber Co. holding the lion's share.

 In 1923, the Town of Jump River was established with its current boundaries.
 The stone Jump River Town Hall was built in the early 1930s during the Great Depression with funds from the New Deal WPA.

 In 1933 the cut-over east edge of the town of Jump River was designated part of the Chequamegon National Forest In 2007 an area in the southeast corner was designated the Bear Creek Hemlocks State Natural Area.
 Among a variety of flora, it contains two stands of old-growth hemlock.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.2 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.2 km^{2}), all land.